thatguyshzr/interview_questions/README.md

 7) Why Use Ensemble Learning?

 8) Difference between recall and precision.
+- Precision: when the model predicts, how often does it predict correctly.
+- Recall: does the model predict everytime it should have.

 9) What are the parameters of random forest?
 - 3 mains parameters are: